bstenborg/systemair/README.md

 ### Using HACS

-1. Open HACS and go to `custom integrations`.
+1. Open HACS and go to "Custom integrations".
 Enter the URL `https://github.com/tesharp/systemair`, choose type Integration and click Add.
 2. Restart Home Assistant
 3. Go to settings and add new integration.
 You will find Systemair in the list of available integrations.